Bank account closures have a serious impact on business.

-Just because you’ve managed to setup an account for your business doesn’t mean that you are out of the woods just yet.
-The truth is that the bank account you have today, might not be available to you next week or next month.
+Just because you’ve managed to set up an account for your business doesn’t mean that you are out of the woods just yet.
+The truth is, the bank account you have today, might not be available to you next week or next month.

 The question is, what will you do when it happens to you?

-The fact is, a bank can shut down your account for whatever reason they want.
+The fact is, a bank can close your account for whatever reason they want.
 But in practice, there are only a handful of reasons why a bank account closure can happen.

-In the following section we will cover some of the main reasons banks close accounts.
+In the following section, we will cover some of the main reasons financial institutions close accounts.
 This will include strategies that you can use to make sure this doesn’t happen to you.

 Your bank is a business.
 And to continue operating they need to protect two important relationships.
 That’s why bank account closures happen.